Vestry

 OUR VESTRY

-The vestry is the legal representative of the parish with regard to all matters pertaining to its corporate property.
+The Church of the Good Shepherd Vestry is a group of dedicated souls and that act with faith, wisdom, and strength to steward our church.
+The Vestry is the legal representative of the parish with regard to all matters pertaining to its corporate property.
 The number of vestry members and the term of office varies from parish to parish.
 Vestry members are usually elected at the annual parish meeting.
 The presiding officer of the vestry is the rector.
 There are usually two wardens.
 The senior warden leads the parish between rectors and is a support person for the rector.
 The junior warden often has responsibility for church property and buildings.
 A treasurer and a secretary or clerk may be chosen.
 These officers may or may not be vestry members.
 The basic responsibilities of the vestry are to help define and articulate the mission of the congregation; to support the church’s mission by word and deed, to select the rector, to ensure effective organization and planning, and to manage resources and finances.

 Vestry members are elected by the congregation at the January Annual Meeting as the governing body of the parish.
 The Vestry gives support and guidance to the Clergy and Congregation.